HoyLab-Rowan/pyRUQT/README.md

 3. Erik P. Hoy, David A. Mazziotti, and Tamar Seideman, “Development and application of a 2-electron reduced density matrix approach to electron transport via molecular junctions”, J. Chem.
 Phys.
 147, 184110 (2017). https://doi.org/10.1063/1.4986804

+Be sure to cite the relevent PySCF or MOLCAS papers depending on which electronic structure calculations you do.